Minimalism is a tool that helps us live a simpler, more enjoyable life.

 It saves you money and is so much better for the environment.

 Also, having a reusable item will save you time because you won’t have to go back to the store to buy that thing again.

 For instance, if you have a reusable straw, you won’t need to buy a pack of 100 straws again.

 And your home will look a lot less cluttered.

 It may cost a bit more at first, but in the long run, it will be worth the initial investment.

 When you own neutral and multipurpose pieces, you can mix and match them very easily.

 It doesn’t take so much time to get ready in the morning anymore.

-You know that they all work very well together, each piece matches with everything else.
-This way, your wardrobe becomes very functional.
+You know that they all work very well together, and each piece matches everything else.

 Find the color scheme that suits you best and that you feel good wearing.